digitalocean/Kubernetes-Starter-Kit-Developers/09-scaling-application-workloads/hpa.md

 prometheus-custom-metrics   Deployment/prometheus-example-app   0/500m    1         5         1          19s
 ```

 In the final step, you will run the helper script provided in this repository to create load on the target (meaning the `prometheus-example-app`).
-The script performs successive HTTP calls in a really short period of time, thus trying to simulate external load coming from the users (should suffice for demonstration purposes).
+The script performs successive HTTP calls in a short period of time, thus simulating external load coming from the users (should suffice for demonstration purposes).

-Please make sure to split the terminal in two separate windows in order to observe better the results (you can use [tmux](https://github.com/tmux/tmux/wiki), for example).
-Then, in one window please invoke the [custom_metrics_service_load_test](assets/scripts/custom_metrics_service_load_test.sh) shell script (you can cancel execution anytime by pressing `Ctrl+C`):
+Please make sure to split the terminal in two separate windows, in order to observe better the results (you can use [tmux](https://github.com/tmux/tmux/wiki), for example).
+Then, in the first window please invoke the [custom_metrics_service_load_test](assets/scripts/custom_metrics_service_load_test.sh) shell script (you can cancel execution anytime by pressing `Ctrl+C`):

 ```shell
 ./09-scaling-application-workloads/assets/scripts/custom_metrics_service_load_test.sh
 ```

-And, in the other window set a `watch` for the `HPA` resource using `kubectl` (in combination with the `-w` flag):
+Next, in the second window set a kubectl watch (via the `-w` flag) for the `HPA` resource:

 ```shell
 kubectl get hpa -n prometheus-custom-metrics-test -w